-Record breaking investment in the early years promised by NSW Labor ahead of election
+Record breaking investment in the ECEC promised by NSW Labor

 Should it be successful in winning the upcoming state election, to be held 23 March, the New South Wales Labor Party has today committed to extending state funded early learning to all three year olds, as part of the “largest investment in early childhood education in NSW history”.